irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 series.
 The nature of these documents, and their preceding internet-drafts, is that they often extend or elaborate upon previously published research results, to support ongoing development and experimentation by the IRTF community.
-Such work is encouraged as an important part of the process of disseminating research ideas and ensuring that they work in-the-wild, but authors must ensure that any prior work, including their own prior work, is appropriately cited and acknowledged, and that any derivative works are submitted with permission of the copyright holder.
+These documents are encouraged as an important part of the process of disseminating research ideas and ensuring that they work in the Internet at large, but authors must ensure that prior work on which they are based, including their own prior work, is appropriately cited and acknowledged, and that such documents respect the copyright of prior work.

-The documents the IRTF publishes in the RFC series may represent the views of their authors or they may be consensus documents representing the views of a research group.
+IRTF documents may represent the views of their authors or they may be consensus documents representing the views of a research group.
 It is a misrepresentation for authors to falsely claim that a document represents the consensus view of a research group.
 Similarly, the editors of a research group consensus document must not misrepresent their role as that of authors.

 # Research Ethics